ajinkyakhilari/Bac-AMR-/README.md

 The Bacterial Whole Genome Analysis Pipeline
 This repository contains a Snakemake-based pipeline for assembly, polishing, annotation, and plasmid reconstruction of nanopore-sequenced bacterial isolates.

+### Pipeline Overview

+At a high level, the Bac‑AMR pipeline automates the end‑to‑end processing of nanopore‑sequenced bacterial isolates.
+Starting from raw per‑barcode FASTQ files, it performs quality filtering (fastp), de novo assembly (Flye or Canu), consensus polishing (Medaka), read mapping and coverage calculation (minimap2 + samtools), antimicrobial resistance gene identification (RGI with the CARD database), plasmid reconstruction (MOB‑suite), and final assembly metrics reporting (QUAST).
+Each step is encapsulated in a Snakemake rule with its own Conda environment, ensuring reproducibility and scalable parallel execution.

 ## Directory Structure

 ```bash